 - Free school meals, clothes, milk and more.
 Households earning under £16,190 or on income-related benefits could get cash to help with sending their kids to school.
 This includes cash for meals, free milk, uniforms and fruit 'n' veg vouchers.

 Whether you're off to the zoo for education, fun or just the cute factor (the penguins are Martin's favourite!) don't just pay full price on the day.

 Zoo discount vouchers can mean big savings if you're taking your little monkeys, and can be as simple as printing a voucher for two tickets for the price of one, or booking online for discounts.

-To help, we've compiled the latest deals for the UK's biggest zoos, including Whipsnade, London Zoo, Edinburgh Zoo, Flamingo Land and the National Marine Aquarium.
+To help, we've compiled the latest deals for the UK's biggest zoos, including Bristol Zoo, London Zoo, Edinburgh Zoo, Flamingo Land and Longleat Safari.
 Alternatively, see the Cheap Zoo Deals page for the full compendium of latest discounts.

 Your kids CAN afford to go to uni

 Don't think the student fees shake-up means uni isn't affordable.
-Under the new student loans system from 2012 onwards, actually some students won't need to repay at all, others will pay far less than the fees and some will pay back more.
+Under the new student loans system, which started in 2012, some students won't need to repay at all, others will pay far less than the fees and some will pay back more.